Reclaiming Quarterly Web Features Current Issue Back Issues Subscribe Ads/Submissions Site Index Reclaiming Home

 Bay Area Reclaiming folks are organizing in support of our traditional Solstice beach bonfires on Ocean Beach near Taraval Street in San Francisco.

-The defense plan will be part of our upcoming bonfire rituals.
-The federal Park Service police (GGNRA) who patrol the beach know of Reclaiming's tradition of bonfires on the south stretch of Ocean Beach near Taraval Street.
-Reclaiming-San Francisco considers this section of beach a sacred site for our Solstice rituals, and has in the past informed the Park Service that we do not intend to move (see Reclaiming's letter to the Park Service).
+The GGNRA police who patrol the beach know of Reclaiming's tradition of bonfires on the south stretch of Ocean Beach near Taraval Street.
+Reclaiming-San Francisco considers this section of beach a sacred site for our Solstice rituals, and at a series of hearings informed the Park Service that we do not intend to move (see Reclaiming's letter to the Park Service).

-Authorities have been attempting for several years to ban bonfires on most of Ocean beach due to budget shortfalls that affect beach maintenance staffing.
+Authorities have been attempting for several years to restrict use of Ocean Beach due to budget shortfalls that affect beach maintenance staffing.
 Reclaiming and other groups and individuals who use the beach have attended hearings, written letters, and organized to prevent this drastic change in beach policy, which threatens to eliminate one of the last "commons" spaces in San Francisco.

 This RQ feature gives background information as well as sharing plans for upcoming rituals, in the event the authorities attempt to enforce their policy: